stilldavid/userland-book/general_purpose/index.md

 -> * <-

+If you've used computers for more than a few years, you're probably viscerally aware that most software is fragile and most systems decay.
+In the time since I took my first tentative steps into the little world of a computer (a friend's dad's unidentifiable gaming machine, my own father's blue monochrome Zenith laptop, the Apple II) the churn has been overwhelming.
+By now I've learned my way around vastly more software -- operating systems, programming languages and development environments, games, editors, chat clients, mail systems -- than I presently could use if I wanted to.
+Most of it has gone the way of some ancient civilization, surviving (if at all) only in faint, half-understood cultural echoes and occasional museum-piece displays.
+Every user of technology becomes, in time, a refugee from an irretrievably recent past.

+And yet, despite all this, the shell endures.
+Most of the ideas in this book are older than I am.
+Most of them could have been applied in 1994 or thereabouts, when I first logged on to multiuser systems running AT&T Unix.
+Since the early 1990s, systems built on a fundamental substrate of Unix-like behavior and abstractions have proliferated wildly, becoming foundational at once to the modern web, the ecosystem of free and open software, and the technological dominance ca. 2014 of companies like Apple, Google, and Facebook.

+Why is this, exactly?

+-> * <-

 As I've said (and hopefully shown), the commands you write in your shell are essentially little programs.
 Like other programs, they can be stored for later use and recombined with other commands, creating new uses for